 The Q5 Sportback is set to launch in the UK with two powerful 2.0-litre four-cylinder engines – a TDI and a TFSI – each with 204PS and therefore identifiable by 40 TDI and 40 TFSI designations.
 The potent SQ5 Sportback with its 347PS twin-turbo V6 TDI will also form part of the first wave.
 Plug-in hybrid TFSIe variants with a choice of two outputs will follow on a later date.

-The four-cylinder engines are combined with a seven-speed S tronic dual-clutch transmission, while the V6 TDI in the SQ5 Sportback works with an eight-speed tiptronic.
-All versions are shored up by quattro all-wheel-drive, with some featuring an on demand system that can disengage the rear axle in everyday driving conditions for maximum efficiency, and reconnect it predictively within fractions of a second when required.
+The four-cylinder engines are combined with a seven-speed S tronic dual-clutch transmission, while the V6 TDI in the SQ5 Sportback works with an eight-speed Tiptronic.
+All versions are shored up by quattro all-wheel-drive, with some featuring an on-demand system that can disengage the rear axle in everyday driving conditions for maximum efficiency, and reconnect it predictively within fractions of a second when required.

-To further boost economy a mild hybrid system employing a belt alternator starter also stores electrical energy generated during braking in a lithium ion battery.
+To further boost the economy a mild hybrid system employing a belt alternator starter also stores electrical energy generated during braking in a lithium-ion battery.
 With its help the Q5 Sportback and SQ5 Sportback can coast with the engine idling or completely shut down, and are able to more fully reap the benefit of start-stop technology by disengaging their engines during deceleration at a higher speed of 13mph and below while also restarting impressively smoothly.

-The 2.0 TDI in the Q5 Sportback 40 TDI quattro is not only efficient, but also particularly clean.
+The 2.0 TDI in the Q5 Sportback 40 TDI quattro is not only efficient but also particularly clean.
 It meets the limits of the latest emissions regulation Euro 6d-ISC-FCM or EU 6 AP.